0xsend/homebrew-canton/README.md

 ## Features

 - 🚀 **Latest Pre-release by Default**: Automatically installs the latest pre-release from DAML
-- 📦 **Version Selection**: Install any specific Canton release using versioned formulas
+- 📦 **Version Selection**: Install any specific Canton release using the CANTON_VERSION environment variable
-- 🔄 **Multiple Versions**: Support for installing and switching between multiple Canton versions
+- 🔄 **JSON Manifest**: All versions and SHA256 hashes tracked in canton-versions.json
 - ☕ **Java Integration**: Works with system Java 11+ or Homebrew OpenJDK
 - 📦 **Complete Installation**: Includes binaries, configs, docs, and examples
 - 🤖 **Automated Updates**: GitHub Actions tracks and updates Canton releases